Biological globalization: Translocation of plant crops

 The spread of stone fruits (peaches, plums and cherries) has been tracked from China to Europe, as well as citrus fruits from South East Asia to Europe in Roman and Medieval times.
 Apples and pears came from South East Asia to China around 400 BCE.

 Modern globalization

-The Colombian Exchange
+The Columbian Exchange

-When the New world was colonized by the Old around 1500 CE there was a major movement of cultivated crops, which was known as the Colombian Exchange.
+When the New world was colonized by the Old around 1500 CE there was a major movement of cultivated crops, which was known as the Columbian Exchange.
 The Old world brought back seeds for foods such as corn, peppers, tomatoes and pineapples.
 In exchange, Europeans brought with them apples, pears, stone and citrus fruits, bananas and coconuts.
 Nowadays, the United States is a major exporter of many of these transplants for food and ornamental value, such as peaches, grapes, and citrus.
 The classic American homesteading symbol, the apple tree, actually had two or three major translocation events: Originating in South East Asia and spreading to China around 400 BCE, making its way to Europe, and then brought over by Europeans to North America as it was colonized.